serverlessworks/serverless-frontend/README.md

 # Serverless Frontend
-CloudFront - S3 - React - Typescript - CDK
+AWS CloudFront - AWS S3 - React - Typescript - AWS CDK

 This is a blank project for CDK development with TypeScript.